-Holy Is Not Safe: The Positive Energy Plane serves as the power source behind "holy" damage spells and abilities that Turn Undead, but any living being who tries to enter the plane without appropriate protection will find their bodies being overloaded with life energy and risk being vaporized if they spend too long there.
+Holy Is Not Safe: The Positive Energy Plane serves as the power source behind "positive" energy damage and abilities that Turn Undead, but any living being who tries to enter the plane without appropriate protection will find their bodies being overloaded with life energy and risk being vaporized if they spend too long there.
 Ironically, according to 3.5E Rules as Written, undead that travel to the plane simply gain (temporary) hit points, and are immune to all the downsides.

 Hot Skitty-on-Wailord Action: Several species in Dungeons & Dragons are quite capable of breeding with just about anything.
 In 2nd Edition, goblinoid species were specifically cited for fecundity and adaptable with most other races, while elves were specifically noted to choose whether or not they could reproduce with any given partner in The Complete Book of Elves.
 3rd Edition carried this further; dragons were capable of offspring with nearly anything alive, while aasimar and tieflings all have celestial or infernal ancestry, respectively (it helps that shape-changing abilities are common amongst the respective parentage).
 Further parentage was possible; the number of templates for half-parentage is astounding.
 The Book of Erotic Fantasy actually has a table for this kind of thing.
 It once appeared on /tg/, with big red arrows pointing to the part where one-inch-tall tall sprites and twenty-foot-tall cloud giants could interbreed, bearing the tactful message "WAT".